- Home

 Cost: Around £300 or included as part of the package

 This is a fee that may be charged for the legal work required to remove your original lender’s link to your property and register your new lender when you remortgage.
-However, many lenders also include a free legal package as part of the remortgaging process, although the downside is that in this scenario they choose the solicitor and they may not provide the best service.
+Many lenders will include a free legal package as part of the remortgaging process, although the downside is that in this scenario they choose the solicitor and they may not provide the best service.
 Remember to tell them any changes to your circumstances that could impact your mortgage, such as removing a partner or spouse from the legal documents.

 Mortgage broker fee